TestZeus/TestZeus/README.md

 Quick Option: As always, adding break points and debug as TestNG test

+## Why is the name TestZeus?
+Zeus is the God of lightning and thunder and we want this framework to be the same with Lightning platform.
+(plus we got the domain name for a cheap price 🤗)

 Note 1: We are in no way directly or indirectly associated with Salesforce (yet).

 Made with ♥ in India.